 Liberty and Justice for All?

-Last Monday, the ACLU and various other groups sued Arizona officials in Federal Court to void the law on a number of grounds including violation of the Constitutional rights of equal protection of the law and free speech.
-President Obama has questioned the validity of the law and a number of individuals, organizations and governmental entities are protesting against the law.
+Last Monday, the ACLU and various other groups sued Arizona officials in Federal Court to void the law on a number of grounds, including the violation of the Constitutional rights of equal protection of the law and free speech.
+President Obama has questioned the validity of the law, and a number of individuals, organizations, and governmental entities are protesting against the law.

 Yet, polls show that a majority of Americans support the law.

 I suspect that most Americans think that enforcement activity will be limited only to illegal aliens, and that, as American citizens, they have nothing to fear.
 I hope that the following true story will make some people think twice about supporting a law that gives the government such tremendous powers over the lives of ordinary citizens.

 In the 1980s, shortly after I had left my job as an INS Trial Attorney and entered private practice, I received a telephone call from Washington, D.C. from Congressman Edward Roybal.
 Rep. Roybal was angry about something that the INS had done to one of his constituents, and he asked me to help.

 A young man had attempted to enter the U.S. from Mexico, and was being held in detention by the INS in Los Angeles.
 Although he provided the officer with a birth certificate showing that he was born in Los Angeles (and was, therefore, a U.S. citizen), the officer did not believe him.
 Why not?

 Because the birth certificate was typed with two different types of ink.
 Some of the words on the certificate were dark black, others were typed in a lighter shade of black.
 The officer suspected that the birth certificate may have been altered.

 It should have been very easy for the INS to verify the validity of the birth certificate since the Hall of Records was located just down the street from the Federal Building.